 - Broad Applicability – Standards are structured to be applicable to the electric utility industry as a whole.

-The current membership of the Alliance includes: Ameren, Arizona Public Service Company, Bonneville Power Administration, Consumers Energy, Con Ed, DTE Energy, Duke Energy, Entergy, Eversource, Exelon, New York Power Authority, OGE Energy Corp, Pacific Gas & Electric, Salt River Project, San Diego Gas & Electric and Southern California Edison.
+The current membership of the Alliance includes: Ameren, Arizona Public Service Company, Bonneville Power Administration, Con Ed, Dominion Resources, DTE Energy, Duke Energy, Entergy, Eversource, Exelon, New York Power Authority, OGE Energy Corp, Pacific Gas & Electric, Salt River Project, San Diego Gas & Electric and Southern California Edison.
 Together, these electric utilities have over $150 billion dollars in combined revenue, serve over 85 million customers, provide service to 32 different states and have over $50 billion in non-fuel spend annually.

 Governance and Operations